Albert0i/mysql-vs-redis/README.md

 #### II.
 Run Run Run
 ![alt sql](img/test-sql.JPG)

 I do not oppose to the idea of ORM but it does pose some overhead indeed.
-Using direct SQL to read 100 posts is 29ms, which is quite fast, much faster than I can expect...
-Which means our MySQL server can serve 3448 read requests per second in current setting.
+Using direct SQL to read 10,000 posts is 2477 ms, much faster than one can expect...
+Which means our MySQL server can serve 403 read requests per second in current setting.

 ![alt redis](img/test-redis.JPG)

 In Redis, the story is different.
-To get 100 posts is 15 ms, not as fast as one can expect...
-Which means our Redis server can serve 6666 read requests per second in current setting.
+To get 10,000 posts is 872 ms, which is fast but not as fast as one can expect...
+Which means our Redis server can serve 1146 read requests per second in current setting.

-However, the difference diverges when more operations are involved.
+However, the difference diverges when more complex operations are involved.

 #### III.
 Bibliography